vestrel00/contacts-android/howto/howto-insert-data-sets.md

 # How do I create/insert data into new or existing contacts?

+Data can only be created/inserted into the database whenever inserting or updating new or existing contacts.

 When using insert and update APIs such as `Insert`, `ProfileInsert`, `Update`, and `ProfileUpdate`, you are able to create/insert data into new or existing RawContacts respectively.